liamHowatt/mcp_forth/README.md

 - Any word that was not found at compile time is a runtime dependency and must be provided by the runtime.
 - Gforth's "compile time only words" can be used outside of functions in mcp-forth.
-- `UNLOOP` is not required (and will be a no-op if added in the future)
+- `UNLOOP` is not required and is a no-op

 ## Minutia